varunthomas/TurboGE/README.md

 Install the Vulkan SDK.<br/>
 Select all optional components<br/>

 <ins>**3.
+Download and install latest Python:**</ins>

+1. Go to https://www.python.org/downloads/ and download latest Python
+2. When installing check Add python.exe to PATH
+3. Select Customize installation.
+Select all components.

+<ins>**3.
 Generate the solution:**</ins>

+1. Run the [init.bat](https://github.com/varunthomas/TurboGE/blob/main/init.bat) file in the root directory.
+This will install premake and any dependencies.
-1. Run the [GenerateProjects.bat](https://github.com/varunthomas/TurboGE/blob/main/GenerateProjects.bat) file in the root directory.
+2. Run the [GenerateProjects.bat](https://github.com/varunthomas/TurboGE/blob/main/GenerateProjects.bat) file in the root directory.
 This will run the premake required to build the project.
 This will also create the Visual Studio solutions file.

 ***